Last Updated on

 4. Cut Down on Caffeine

 Your body needs good amounts of rest in order to process the conception.
 Sleeping at odd hours only pushes you to be tired and hampers the usual functioning of your body.
-Proper rest along with the tips so far discussed will take you a step closer to embracing motherhood.
+Proper rest along with the tips discussed so far will take you a step closer to embracing motherhood.

-1. Go For a Full Body Check-up
+1. Go for a Full Body Check-Up

 2. Get Genetic Tests Done

 Medical examination can enable both parents to determine if any genetic disorder can become a threat to what they are looking forward to so much.
 Early detection of health problems that can be passed on to the baby might help in exploring options such as treatment or precaution that can somehow help deliver a healthy baby.
-Family histories of both parents to be should also be delved into in order to ensure that some unpleasant surprise doesn’t morph into being risky for either the child or the mother.
+Family histories of couples should also be delved into in order to ensure that some unpleasant surprise doesn’t morph into being risky for either the child or the mother.

-3. Consider Oral Health
+3. Pay Attention to Your Oral Health

 1. Get Health Insurance